 The other important thing to do is to make sure that you level the bike once you have moved it into your exercise space.

 To do this, there are three stabilizers underneath each base.
 It is important that all of the stabilizers are adjusted to the same lengths and that the outermost stabilizers are firmly touching the floor to prevent the bike from rocking.

 While Peloton ultimately discourages consumers from buying their equipment secondhand, there are many benefits to purchasing a used Peloton.
-The cost alone is the greatest advantage of investing in a used Peloton bike.
+The cost alone is the most significant advantage of investing in a used Peloton bike.

 There are other options as well.
 You may want to consider Apple Fitness+ if you already have an Apple Watch and pick up an affordable exercise bike.